The Deep Creek Hot Springs in Southern California are natural geothermal pools located along the Mojave River in the San Bernardino National Forest.

 - Plenty of snacks

-- Sunscreen – please note the habitat is delicate and sunscreen will effect the fragile ecosystem.
-Look for products that are reef-safe.
+- Sunscreen – please note the habitat is delicate and sunscreen will affect the fragile ecosystem.
+Look for reef-safe products.

 - SPF hat, ideally with neck and ear protection

 - Layers if you plan on hiking in the wintertime

 - $5 cash per person if parking at Bowen Ranch.

 - Trash bags for your trash and toilet paper